ruba1995/landing-page/README.md

 # landing-page

-this page has been created using DOM manipulating i have cerate unorder list and give it an id then each li in the list toke it's on id using for lop
+this page has been created using **DOM manipulating**

-after that the scrolling function that based on eventlistener
+in this landing page u will be able to move towerd the wanted section by clicking on it's name in the navigation bar

+## languages

+- HTML
+- CSS
+  * FLEX BOX
+  * GRID
+  * MEDIA QUEIRY
+- JS